-To qualify for paid family leave under NYPFL, you must have worked for Worldwide physically in the state of New York for 26 or more consecutive weeks if you work a regular work schedule of

-20 or more hours per week.
-Employees with a regular work schedule of less than 20 hours per week are eligible after they have worked for Worldwide for 175 days in a 52-consecutive-week period.
+To qualify for paid family leave under NYPFL, you must have worked for Worldwide physically within New York State for 26 or more consecutive weeks if you work a regular work schedule of 20 or more hours per week.
+Employees with a regular work schedule of less than 20 hours per week are eligible after working for Worldwide for 175 days in a 52-consecutive-week period.